 and S.D.
 Khare.

-Computation-guided design of a stimulus-responsive multi-enzyme supramolecular assembly.
+Computation-guided design of a stimulus-responsive multi-enzyme supramolecular assembly, systems biology.

 This paper reports on the construction of a phosphorylation- and optically-responsive supramolecular complex of metabolic pathway enzymes for the biodegradation of an environmental pollutant.
 Fusing of enzymes led to an increase in pathway efficiency, and illustrates the possibility of spatio-temporal control over formation and functioning of a wide variety of synthetic biotransformations.